 To start building a travel fund, you need to know how much money you have coming in and going out each month.
 The best way to do this is by having a monthly money plan, also known as a budget.

 Don’t let the word “budget” frighten you.
 A budget doesn’t mean depriving yourself of everything you’ve ever wanted or needed.
 Just like a starvation diet, a starvation budget will never last.
 So, wipe that thought out of your head because this budget is different.

 You can find our complete guide to starting your first budget here, but let’s take a quick look at the basics.
 On a piece of paper, start by determining the amount of money you’ll take home this month.
 Next, go though your monthly bills and write down how much you owe.
 Then, simply subtract your bills from the amount of money you take home.
-Whatever is left is the amount you can stick in you travel fund, spend on the things you want, or save for other goals.
+Whatever you have left is the amount you can stick in your travel fund, spend on the things you want, or save for other goals.